SCOTUScast 3-30-17 featuring Ilya Shapiro Ilya Shapiro March 30, 2017

 Criminal Law & Procedure Practice Group Podcast

-To discuss the case, we have Michael DeBow, who is a professor at the Samford University Cumberland School of Law.
+To discuss the case, we have Erin Sheley, who is Assistant Professor at University of Calgary Faculty of Law.